Kazakh space program: History

 The first Kazakh person to go to space is Toktar Aubakirov in 1991, followed by Talgat Musabayev in 1994.
 On 7 January 2000, the government of Kazakhstan decreed it would form a cosmonaut corps.
 Out of 2000 candidates, two were selected, Aidyn Aimbetov and Mukhtar Aymakhanov, in 2002.
 Aymakhanov left Kazakhstan in 2012 to become a Russian citizen to pursue a cosmonaut career.
 Aimbetov was selected for Soyuz TMA-18M/Soyuz TMA-16M in June 2015.

 On 18 June 2006, the KazSat-1 was launched from Baikonur Cosmodrome, marking the beginning of Kazakhstan's independent inflight space operations.
 In 2008 communications with the satellite ended, and it was declared lost.
 The next satellite, KazSat-2, experienced a series of delays, but was launched on 16 July 2011 on board a Proton rocket.
 KazSat-2 was built by Krunichev and Thales Alenia Space.
 KazCosmos signed a contract with ISS-Reshetnev and Thales Alenia Space Italy on 21 June 2011 for the third telecommunications satellite, named KazSat-3 and launched it in 2014.
-Two more satellites, KazEOSat 2 and Al Farabi-1, were launched in 29 June 2014 and 15 February 2017, respectively.
+Two more satellites, KazEOSat 2 and Al Farabi-1, were launched on 29 June 2014 and 15 February 2017, respectively.